Hollidaysburg Area High School: Football

 The program currently competes in class AAAAA of the PIAA and is independent.
 The first season was in 1920 and the team had a 4–2 record under George Carl.
 The program today has five hundred and eighty wins.
-The team has won ten District Championships: five under head coach Harold Price (1985, 1989, 1990, 1993, 1995), three under current head coach John Barton (1999, 2006, 2008) and three under head coach Homer Delattre (2017, 2018).
+The team has won ten District Championships: five under head coach Harold Price (1985, 1989, 1990, 1993, 1995), three under current head coach John Barton (1999, 2006, 2008) and three under head coach Homer DeLattre (2017, 2018, 2020, 2021, 2023, 2024, 2025).
+Homer DeLattre also lead the tigers to two state quarterfinals in 2024 and 2025.

 Construction began in the spring of 2004 on a new artificial turf to replace the existing grass field.
 The new field provided the opportunity for other sports and events to use the facility as well.
 Two renovated concession stands and an information kiosk were also completed.
 Tiger Stadium is being updated by the restore the roar project.
 This project includes new turf, fixed lighting, new fencing, and the addition of field houses for home and away teams.